What is an enterprise data strategy?

 Duplicate records: Sales reps unknowingly compete on the same prospect, damaging customer experience.

-Attribution gaps: Marketing can't prove ROI when lead sources and touchpoints aren't standardized.
+Attribution gaps: Marketing cannot prove ROI when lead sources and touchpoints are not standardized.

 Territory assignment errors: Poor data quality leads to coverage gaps and quota attainment issues.